CINPLA/CMRO2estimation/README.md

 ## Reproducing the results of the paper

 All data can be downloaded from the data folder or be reproduced by running the code in the home folder.
 To plot and save the figures, run the code in the figure folder.
+Note that some of the figures have been edited in Inkscape for publication purposes.